 Work-study and student employment

 Work-study awards are a form of financial aid that is available to undergraduate and graduate students with financial need.
 You must complete a Free Application for Federal Student Aid (FAFSA) to be considered for a work-study award.
 Work-study awards are included in your Financial Aid Award Notice.

 You may be awarded work-study if you:

 - Indicated an interest in work-study employment on your FAFSA

 - Qualify for need-based aid, which is determined by your FAFSA results

 - Are enrolled at least half-time

-If you are a graduate or professional school students, you will be awarded work-study upon request if you have need-based eligibility and will be enrolled at least half-time.
+If you are a graduate or professional school student, you will be awarded work-study upon request if you have need-based eligibility and will be enrolled at least half-time.
 Any undergraduate, graduate, or professional school student who has been awarded work-study in prior years will continue to be awarded work-study as long as you meet necessary criteria.

 If you are interested in a work-study position, but were not granted work-study on your Financial Aid Notice, contact One Stop Student Services.